JuanManuelHuerta/Raven/README.md

-# Raven: ReACT with Asynchronous Validators, Experts and iNputs
+# Raven: Reason and Act with Validators, Experts and iNputs

 This is an implementation of the RAVEN approach.
 As reference application, this code implements a Finance analysis engine that can carry out complex analytic tasks.